 It is important to note that the legacy format is not compressed or a smaller file in anyway.
 The APIs in FAST recreate the legacy format in an uncompressed form.

 A setting for the FAST-virtual file to select a bounding box for 3D data or an area for 2D data will be defined in the configuration.
 The FAST virtual file will be restricted by this setting.

 FAST has a mode that allows caching.
 Caching creates a full version of the legacy data format in a local or network cache.
 FAST then uses mirror transcoding to access a virtual file; reading is performed against the cached file rather than VDS.
 Subsequent reading via the virtual file does not re-read VDS.
 All the read requests are made against the cached file.

-The current formats used to store seismic data is stifling innovation within the oil and gas industry.
-Bluware VDS unleashes new workflows that exploit the rich data that oil and gas companies own with new tools.
+The current formats used to store seismic data are stifling innovation within the oil and gas industry.
+Bluware VDS unleashes new workflows that exploit the rich data that oil and gas companies own.
 Bluware FAST is a simple, yet powerful tool, that enables oil and gas companies to migrate to VDS without disrupting legacy application workflows and gain access to new workflows such as Bluware InteractivAI Deep Learning.